Is Psychology a Good Career? 5 Better Jobs

 Pros and Cons of a Psychology Major

-If you decide to major in psychology, don’t expect a high-paying job without further study.
-Becoming a registered psychologist in Australia requires at least six years of education, including a master’s degree.
+If you choose psychology, do not expect high pay without further study.
+Becoming a registered psychologist in Australia requires at least six years of education, including a master’s degree and supervised practice.

-Starting a career with just an undergraduate psychology degree is tough.
-Most graduates don’t become psychologists.
-They often end up in marketing, HR, or community services, which aren’t strictly psychology roles.
+Starting a career with only an undergraduate psychology degree is difficult.
+Most graduates do not become psychologists and often move into adjacent fields such as marketing, HR, or community services.

 Psychology Jobs that Aren’t Therapy